 In company of Shamash, forever!

-Men, for their part,
+Men, on their part,

-(Have) their days numbered:
+(Have) the days numbered:

 Everything they do